 For parents who have lost a child, the grief is tremendous.
-With a pregnancy comes the expectation of a normal birth and a child.
+With pregnancy comes the expectation of normal birth and a child.
 Unlike some conditions, pregnancy seems so normal, and so many proceed with few issues that it is shockingly disorienting for something to go wrong and to leave a couple without a child.

 When it comes to birth injuries and the death of a child, there is no good news.
 The devastation parent's face can be overwhelming, but some may, at least, learn what went wrong during the birth, even if it may be necessary to bring a medical malpractice lawsuit to learn the truth and bring about closure.

 For a different group of parents, a similar issue may leave them with equivalent grief, and they are parents of stillborn children.
-What is troubling, according to a recent series of articles in the journal The Lancet, is that there has been little reduction in the number of stillborn babies, with more than 2.6 million occurring worldwide annualy.
+What is troubling, according to a recent series of articles in the journal The Lancet, is that there has been little reduction in the number of stillborn babies, with more than 2.6 million occurring worldwide annually.